pixel

 INTERNET-SITES WITH COOL FEATURES

-Anyway, in the first section on this page I am listing nicely sorted, described, and linked online features/engines, starting with the Furl bookmark-sharing community, continuing with ImageShack free image-hosting site, Yousendit file sending/mailing service, FreezePage snap-shooting service, egoSurf publishers' ego measuring engine, OpenDNS, and finally ending with a BabelFish text/page-translation service; all five of them being crucial online services.
+Anyway, in the first section on this page I am listing nicely sorted, described, and linked online features/engines, starting with the Furl bookmark-sharing community, continuing with ImageShack free image-hosting website, Yousendit file sending/mailing service, FreezePage snap-shooting service, egoSurf publishers' ego measuring engine, OpenDNS, and finally ending with a BabelFish text/page-translation service; all five of them being crucial online services.

 Furl - Online Bookmarks Replacement and Documents ArchiverFurl is the first engine/feature that I list/mentioned here, which is a totally awesome online service (so-called online social-bookmarking community) that saves you a lot of time and disk-space.
 In fact, it lets you save practically anything you see in your browser.
 The easiest way to do that is to add the "Furl It" button right on the toolbar of your browser.
 When you find something you want to save, you click the "Furl It" button.
 That opens up a new window with the title and URL of the page you are looking at already filled in.
 You then have the option of adding comments to, rating, and categorizing the page.
 When you're done, click "Save", and that's it.
 The next time you view your archive you will see the new entry.